avalenz95/algohop/README.md

 # Viewing the App

-The app is available to view [here.](https://ab-algorithmhop.herokuapp.com/) Please give it a mintue to load as heroku(where it's hosted) takes about a minute to spin up a server
+The app is available to view [here.](https://ab-algorithmhop.herokuapp.com/) Please give it a mintue to load as heroku(where it's hosted) takes about a minute to spin up a server.

 # Running Locally